anoma/nspec/docs/arch/integrations/adapters/evm.md

 }
 ```

-On execution inside the protoco, the FFI call is executed
+On transaction execution by the protocol adapter, the FFI call is processed as follows:

 ```solidity
 function _executeFFICall(FFICall calldata ffiCall) internal {